akulbansal1/Notes_Obsidian/Akul's Notebook/Books/Factor_Investing/Factor Investing From Traditional to Alternative Risk Premia.md

 		- "many of these factors can be grouped into styles since they capture similar types of stock exposure"
 	- #idea_factor_investing "the list of factors we used:"![[Screenshot 2023-08-16 at 3.40.24 PM.png]] ^42c917
 - Results #idea_factor_investing
 	- "a z-score transformation is usually applied in the cross-section of factors to center and reduce them to a common scale." z-score of a stock for a factor is based on the distribution of all cross-sectional values for all the factors.
-"In practice, we use a more sophisticated, but robust robust version of this definition that relies on the cross-sectional median rather then average of factor [values] and removes the outliers from the distribution of z-scores."
+"In practice, we use a more sophisticated, but robust version of this definition that relies on the cross-sectional median rather then average of factor [values] and removes the outliers from the distribution of z-scores."
 	- **portfolio construction**
 		- simplest strategy: "ranking stocks by factor scores and then build a long-short portfolio every month, changing the allocation according to changes in those ranking. [...]  [retain a number of highest and lowest ranked stocks] Equal weighting or market capitalisation weighting of each of the retained stocks is common".
 		- slightly more sophisticated: weight of each stock proportional to the respective z-score.![[Screenshot 2023-08-16 at 4.34.03 PM.png]]